 - Cholestasis (a blockage of your bile duct in pregnancy which can be dangerous)

-BTW, I talk a lot about all the test your doctor might order to diagnose the reasons you might need to be induced in my free prenatal class.
+BTW, I talk a lot about the test your doctor might order to diagnose the reasons you might need to be induced in my free birth prep pack lesson.

 I also talk more about these reasons in my post on 37 week inductions, because there should be a pretty good reason to be induced at 37 weeks (like one of those that I listed).